hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/AddDBICs.md

 ```

 {% hint style="warning" %}
-    The sequence no. decides the sequencing of DBIC options in the country dropdown on the stores page.
+    The sequence number decides the sequencing of DBIC options in the country dropdown on the stores page.
 {% endhint %}

 ```